 The stems (along with their flags) can be equally drawn either up or down: in the first case the stem is attached to the right side of the oval, in the second case to the left.
-One can often see the note's stems being connected together by (roughly horizontal) lines called beams - joining the note's flags perpendicularly to the stems.
+One can often see the note's stems being connected together by (roughly horizontal) lines, called beams, that join the note's flags perpendicularly to the stems.
 Beams are only used to make the rhythmic subdivision easier to read.

-A pause (i.e., the silence) is called a rest.
+A pause (i.e., the interruption of a melody) is called a rest.
 Rests' rhythmic values are catalogued in the same way as the notes (as shown in figure 3.2).

-For to assign the diatonic scale's notes C, D, E, F, G, A, B to the staff lines, the treble clef and the bass clef symbols are the most commonly used.
-They are written at the beginning of each staff's row; starting from the bottom line of the staff, which is identified as the 1st line, the treble clef is placed on the second line, which becomes G: then, e.g. the third line will become B and the space in between the second and the third lines is A (see figure 3.1).
+For to assign the diatonic scale's notes C, D, E, F, G, A, B to the staff lines, the treble clef and the bass clef symbols are the most commonly used ones.
+They are written at the beginning of each staff's row.
+The bottom line of the staff is identified as the 1st line, and the treble clef is placed on the second line, which becomes G. Then, the third line will become B and the space in between the second and the third lines is A (see figure 3.1), and so on.
 The bass clef is written on the fourth line, which becomes F (and the same criterion applies to the other notes).
 Although these clefs can be placed on different lines, it is rare to find them anywhere but in these positions.